mc-hw/0001-555-latches/README.md

 - The holes for mounting points were drilled before etching.
 Seems to be a good idea, holes were smoother after etching.
 - After etching toner was removed using Acetone.
 - The entire PCB (both sides, edges) was smoothed with sandpaper (grade 1000) and cleaned with Acetone.
+- Both sides were painted with a colophony dissolved in Nitro (seems like a bad idea, stencil got stuck).
+- _Mechanic_ solder mask was applied using a plastic card through a stencil printed down on mat film (printed twice).
+On top of it another stencil, printed down on glossy film was placed.
+It was pressed between two acryl panes.
+- The first UV hardening took 90 minutes (each corner first, 15 minutes, central later, 30 minutes).
+- The fields were removed with Isopropanol.
+- The front side was cleaned with Isopropanol before solder mask application.
+The back side was covered with tape.
+- _Mechanic_ solder mask was applied to the front side using a plastic card through a matt film.
+It was pressed between two acryl panes, but the top glass was removed before hardening.
+- The UV hardening took 1 hour (each corner first, 10 minutes, central later, 20 minutes).
+- The film was removed millimeter by millimeter, starting with corners, holding with a plastic card.
+- The result was OK, but it was better when the hardening time was longer.

 ### Mark 6